hmcguinn/hmcguinn.github.io/content/posts/hydrogen-line.md

 draft: true
 ---

 We can utilize a cheap (< $250) software-defined radio (SDR) backyard setup to observe the 21cm hydrogen line and probe the structure of our galaxy!
-One of the coolest parts of radio astronomy is that you can do it during the day!
-It can be a little more convenient to make observation while the sun is up, and for our case specifically, the Milky Way is overhead for a decent chunk of the day.
+One of the best parts of radio astronomy is that you can do it during the day!
+It can be a little more convenient to observe while the sun is up, and for our case specifically, the Milky Way is overhead for a decent chunk of the day.

 # Background